Isheboy/SoilSense-AI/RENDER_ENV_VARS.md

 ## 🎯 Next Steps After Adding Variables:

-1. ✅ Add all 6 environment variables
+1. ✅ Add all 5 environment variables (NO PYTHON_VERSION!)
 2. ✅ Click "Deploy Web Service" at the bottom
 3. ⏳ Wait 5-10 minutes for deployment
 4. 📝 COPY your backend URL when it shows "Live"